lenjoseph/langgraph_equity_research/README.md

 4. Run `langsmith dev` from the root of the project
 5. A browser window should open showing the built graph and execution controls

+# Running the Streamlit Demo

+To run the interactive demo UI, follow these steps:

+1. Start the API server with `python main.py`
+2. In a separate terminal, run `streamlit run demo.py`
+3. Open http://localhost:8501 in your browser

 # Architecture

 This app implements an agentic ai architecture to compile equity research on a single stock across different analytical lenses.